Lymphoedema

 and has four stages:

-All these stages can be worked with to help with lessening of the lympheodema.
+All of these stages will benefit from help with lessening of the lympheodema.

 Manual lymphatic drainage massage